flexigin/flexigin-node/README.md

     http.createServer(app).listen(3000);

+The `baseUrl` setting defines the prefix for urls that shall be handled by flexigin-node.
+Please note that this url must start with a `/`, but must neither contain placeholders nor a trailing slash.

+The `basePath` defines the directory where flexigin-node looks for components.

+### Example

+The client requests the `html` data for the `user/profile` component.
+Hence a request is being sent to `/components/user/profile/html`. flexigin-node takes care of this request and looks inside the directory `__dirname/components/user/profile` for any files with the `.html` extension.

+Then it concatenates these files and returns them to the client.

 ## Running the tests

 flexigin-node has been developed using TDD.
 To run the tests, go to the folder where you have installed flexigin-node to and run `npm test`.
 You need to have [mocha](https://github.com/visionmedia/mocha) installed.